This connector provides access to event streams served by Apache Kafka.

 the consumer to discover partitions of new topics with names that also match the specified

-The Flink Kafka Consumer allows configuring the behaviour of how offsets are committed back to Kafka brokers (or Zookeeper in 0.8).
+The Flink Kafka Consumer allows configuring the behaviour of how offsets are committed back to Kafka brokers.
 Note that the Flink Kafka Consumer does not rely on the committed offsets for fault tolerance guarantees.
 The committed offsets are only a means to expose the consumer’s progress for monitoring purposes.

 The way to configure offset commit behaviour is different, depending on whether or not checkpointing is enabled for the job.